Galxe/sp1-raffle/README.md

 ### Build the Program

-To build the program, run the following command:
+To build the program, run the following command in the `program` directory:

 ```sh
 cd program